Haiti Today: People, Culture, and Politics

-The Department of Africana Studies, along with the College of Advancing and Professional Studies, is pleased to announce the following international program in Haiti and the Dominican Republic.
+The Department of Africana Studies, along with the College of Advancing and Professional Studies, is pleased to announce the following international program in Haiti.

 About the Program

-The program, one of the first of its kind, will explore the migration history, politics, culture, and the economic and social developments taking place in the two nations from both external and internal perspectives.
-It will facilitate students’ understanding of Haiti and the Dominican Republic through total immersion into culture, environment, language, and each country’s economic, political and social realities.
+Haiti Today is a unique academic program which explores the history, politics, culture, and the economic and social developments taking place in Haiti, from both external and internal perspectives.
+It will facilitate students’ understanding of Haiti through total immersion into culture, environment, language, and the country’s economic, political and social realities.

 Courses and Credit